renancaldas/permissions-api-react/README.md

-# Permissions Api
+# Permissions Api (Code Challenge)

-Permissions Api - Renan Caldas
+See the "challenge.txt" file for more information.

 ### Summary
 1. Folder structure